Last updated:

 Deferred revenue arises when customers pay before goods or services are delivered.
 Until performance obligations are satisfied, the amount is recorded as a liability rather than income.

-This prevents overstated profits and ensures financial statements accurately reflect future obligations, particularly in subscription and service-based businesses.
+This prevents overstated profits and ensures financial statements accurately reflect future obligations.

 How to Audit Revenue Recognition